Semi-Markov Processes in Open Quantum Systems. III. Large Deviations of First Passage Time Statistics: The factor

-In Eq.~(\ref{Carollochifactor}), the coefficients $c_\alpha$ for $\alpha=1,2$ represent the rates of the quantum system collapsing into quantum state $\phi_\alpha$ in the steady state.
-They can be written in terms of the Laplace transforms of the WTDs~\cite{Liu2022,Carollo2019} as
+In Eq.~(\ref{Carollochifactor}), the coefficients $c_\alpha$ for $\alpha=1,2$, represent the rates of the quantum system collapsing in state $\phi_\alpha$ in the steady state.
+They can be written in terms of the Laplace transforms of the WTDs as~\cite{Liu2022,Carollo2019}

-where $\tau_\alpha={\hat p}'_{1\alpha}+{\hat p}'_{2\alpha}$ is the mean time of the quantum system starting from quantum state $\phi_\alpha$ and continuously evolving without collapse, that is, the mean age of deterministic evolution.
-The coefficient $R_{\beta\alpha}$ is the transition probability of a Markov chain embedded in the sMP, which is simply equal to $\left.\hat p_{\beta\alpha}\right|_{\nu=0}$.
-The coefficients $\sigma^2_{\beta\alpha}$ and $\tau_{\beta\alpha}$ are the variance and mean of the time that the quantum system starts from the quantum state $\phi_\alpha$ and finally collapses to state $\phi_\beta$, respectively~\cite{Carollo2019}.
-Their ratio is By substituting the exact formulas for the Laplace transforms of the WTDs of the quantum TLS~\cite{Liu2022}, we can obtain exact expressions for each term in Eq.~(\ref{Carollochifactor}).
+where $\tau_\alpha={\hat p}'_{1|\alpha}+{\hat p}'_{2|\alpha}$ are the mean times of the quantum system starting from state $\phi_\alpha$ and continuously evolving without collapse, that is, the mean ages of deterministic evolution.
+The coefficients $R_{\beta\alpha}$, for $\alpha,\beta=1,2$, are the transition probabilities of a Markov chain embedded in the SMP, which are simply equal to $\left.\hat p_{\beta|\alpha}\right|_{\nu=0}$.
+The coefficients $\sigma^2_{\beta\alpha}$ and $\tau_{\beta\alpha}$ are the variance and mean, respectively, of the time that the quantum system starts from the quantum state $\phi_\alpha$ and finally collapses to state $\phi_\beta$~\cite{Carollo2019}.
+Their ratio is By substituting the exact formulas for the Laplace transforms of the WTDs of the quantum TLS, we can obtain exact expressions for each term in Eq.~(\ref{Carollochifactor}).
 Because this is a straightforward procedure and several expressions are lengthy, we do not present them here.

-To make this paper self-contained, the Laplace transforms of the WTDs of the quantum TLS are listed below:
+To make this work self-contained, the Laplace transforms of the WTDs of the quantum TLS are listed below: